-At this time, green is seeing life conditions it cannot solve from it's level of consciousness (hence, the lack of a concise message from OWS).
-The Tea Party, on the other hand, has a very absolutist approach to how they'd fix the problems we face.
+At this time, green is seeing life conditions it cannot solve from it's level of consciousness (hence, the typical lack of a concise message from the Left).
+The new Republican Party, on the other hand, has a very absolutist approach to how they'd fix the problems we face.
 Both are reacting to problems they have helped to create.
-Given the ultra-polarized political environment in the U.S., it doesn't appear that collective second tier solutions are going to happen.
+Given the ultra-polarized political environment in the U.S., it doesn't appear that collective second-tier solutions are going to happen.

-With this in mind, how are we going to avoid an actual collapse?
+With this in mind, how are we going to avoid an actual collapse as a result of planetary overshoot?
 Can we?
 How does a growing economic disaster impact climate change or energy needs?
 The news is not good, and it's out there for all to see if we're paying attention.

 In the upper left quadrant - the quadrant of thoughts, emotions, state of mind, and human behavior - we must pay attention to our spiritual and emotional needs.
 We need to know how to step out of paralyzing fear.
 Using all four quadrants, determine what you think are the most likely scenarios, and then prepare for them the best you can, given your resources and abilities, and your awareness of what is arising in the other quadrants.
 This gives us the ability to step into calm acceptance, knowing that no matter how hard we may try, we can't possibly prepare for everything, and then let it go.

 We do this in several ways.
 We find like-thinking others with whom we build community (lower left-quadrant), with shared values and meaning, who can support us as we support them.
-They don't need to be second tier.
+They don't need to be second-tier.
 We only need to have more that brings us together than separates us.
-In our newly forming community, "Conscious Transition WNC: A Network of Grace," we're emphasize that we're not concerned about "why" collapse is happening - blame - but that it is happening, upon which we can all agree upon.
+In our newly forming community, "Conscious Transition WNC: A Network of Grace," we emphasize that we're not concerned about "why" collapse is happening - blame - but that it is happening, upon which we can all agree upon.
 In other words, we openly encourage - and insist - that everyone brings an openness that is accepting of all viewpoints.
-This allows multi-perspectivalism to develop, and this emerging process allowseveryone to hear other viewpoints without having to defend their own.
+This allows multi-perspectivalism to develop, and this emerging process allows everyone to hear other viewpoints without having to defend their own.
 Community is an absolutely essential part of getting through whatever is coming.
 Otherwise, you're just a lone-wolf survivalist.
-Second tier leadership provides the guidance and context that allows this to happen.
+Second-tier leadership provides the guidance and context that allows this to happen.
 Find and form your community.